-If you’re looking for trackball mice, you will be found there are two main differences: some people are comfortable using their thumb to move the trackball, and others are comfortable using their fingers.
-While thumb trackballs like to be more ergonomic and easy to hold for some those used to a traditional mouse.
+If you’re looking for trackball mice, you will find two main differences: some people are comfortable using their Thumb to move the trackball, and others are comfortable using their fingers.
+At the same time, thumb trackballs like to be more ergonomic and easy to hold for some of those used to a traditional mouse.

 A finger-operated trackball will provide more options and accessibility.
-Whether you want to play games, become more productive, or just be online all day, there could be a good trackball for you.
-With a variety of different designs, let’s take a closer look at what else separates thumb and finger-controlled trackballs.
-In this article, we will compare the Thumb vs finger trackball mouse.
+Whether you want to play games, become more productive, or be online all day, there could be a good trackball.
+With various designs, let’s take a closer look at what else separates Thumb and finger-controlled trackballs.
+In this article, we will compare the Thumb vs. finger trackball mouse.

 What’s the Difference Between a Thumb Vs Finger Trackball?